What They Don't Tell You About Climate Change - Slashdot

 I'm not saying that this is a bad solution, only that i

+And at 12 foot spacing, 200 per acre, we'd be looking at something like 5 million square miles of new forest.

-Bio available Nitrogen (Score:2)
+Bio available Nitrogen (Score:3)

 Designed to grow quickly and fix carbon quickly